mczph/Herodotus/docs/plots/plot.en_us.md

 I found that it had a perfect symmetrical geometric body, shining with a dazzling, attractive light.

-I casually tossed the stone into the river, then saw it changed itself to a geometric object of another color
+I casually tossed the stone into the river, then saw it changed itself to a geometric object of another color.

-It was crazy reality, so real it was crazy.
+Insane reality, insanely real.
 I said to myself.

-I suddenly wondered about the world around me, and once again pinched myself hard on the left arm.
+With an abrupt incredulity to the world around, I once again pinched.

 The pain came from the left arm, makes me feel distinctly real.